Reference

 The power supply is one of the most important parts of your setup.
 You need to select a clean, filtered power supply that can supply the correct voltage and deliver the amount of current required by your devices.

-Barrel Connector - This is where we can connect our 7-9V DC supply.
+This is where we can connect our 7-9V DC supply.
 The power goes through a voltage regulator on the Arduino and converts the 7-9V to the 5V the board can use.
-You will still need a separate source of power for the motor controller.
+You will still need a separate source of power for the Motor Driver.

 Warning